 Anyone working within an admin role could potentially progress – especially if they are working in marketing or accounts.
 Managers may also find that their skills are transferrable and once they have outgrown their current role could go on to manage a larger care home or move up a level in their existing company.

 Once you have undertaken jobs in care homes you may also be able to work in other similar areas, perhaps for the NHS or in healthcare and social work, provided you have relevant experience.

 If you are not already working within the care industry, then gaining some relevant experience is definitely important when looking for elderly care jobs or nursing homes jobs.
 You can do this in a number of ways – the most popular being volunteering.
 There are several organisations which can help you to secure a relevant volunteering placement – including NHS England’s volunteering scheme, Volunteering England and Do It.

 Apprenticeships are also viable options for many looking to work in nursing homes who haven’t yet got the experience or qualifications they need.
-The type, length and payment will vary depend on the company you work for and the area you work for, but many do result in full-time employment after completion.
+The type, length and payment will vary depending on the company you work for and the area you work for, but many do result in full-time employment after completion.

 If you are already working in a nursing home or have a job in the care industry and are just looking to secure another role or do something slightly different, then it’s worth reviewing your CV.